1983 Indianapolis 500: Pole Day – Saturday May 21

 Pole day started with Mike Mosley (205.372 mph) taking the top spot early on.
-Rick Mears, a favorite for the pole, had his effort fall short, and he qualified at 204.301 mph.
+Rick Mears, a favorite for the pole position, had his effort fall short, and he completed his qualifying attempt at 204.301 mph.
+Tom Sneva was the next driver with a legitimate shot at the front row, but his speed of 203.687 mph was only third-fastest at the moment.

-Tom Sneva was the next shot at the front row, but his speed of 203.687 mph was only third-fastest at the moment.
 The next car out was rookie Teo Fabi, who had raised eyebrows during the week, posting practice speeds near the top of the speed chart.
 Fabi set a new one-lap track record of 208.049 mph, and set a four-lap record of 207.395 mph, securing the pole position.
 Fabi became the first rookie to win the pole since Walt Faulkner in 1950.

 A very busy day saw 42 attempts and 33 cars complete qualifying runs.
 For the first time in modern history, the field was filled to 33 cars in one day.

 On a sad note, Tony Foyt Sr., the father of A. J. Foyt as well as his former chief mechanic, died after battling lung cancer.
 After qualifying on Saturday, A. J. Foyt flew to Houston to visit his ailing father.
-At 8 p.m., Tony Foyt Sr. lapsed into a coma, and died at 10 p.m.
+At 8 o'clock, Tony Foyt Sr. lapsed into a coma, and died at 10 p.m.